ORGANIC IS BEST

 Better Quality Food

-Organic produce can boast higher concentrations of nutrients and vitamins than non-organic counterparts.
 This is due to the absence of chemical interventions that degrade soil and diminish nutritional value.
-Vitamin and nutrient content becomes affected when non-organic food is also mass-produced and genetically modified.
+Vitamin and nutrient content are affected when non-organic food is also mass-produced and genetically modified.

 Organic foods also have higher levels of phenolic phytonutrients, between 19% and 69% more than non-organic foods.
 These metabolites of plants are thought to be behind many of the benefits ascribed to eating fruits and vegetables.